-Other income includes rental income, income from the sale of withdrawn coins, Central Moneymarkets Unit fee income and net insurance premiums earned from mortgage insurance business of the HKMC.
+Other income includes rental income, income from the sale of withdrawn coins, Central Moneymarkets Unit fee income and net insurance premiums earned from the mortgage insurance business of the HKMC.
 Rental income is recognised on a straight-line basis over the lease term.
+The net premiums are recognised on a time-apportioned basis during the time the insurance coverage is effective.
 Other income is accounted for in the period when it becomes receivable.